For general enquiries about the Hartley Collection contact:

 Extent: Over 500 books ranging in date from the 17th century to the early 19th century.

-The Hartley Collection is part of Special Collections on level 4 of the Hartley Library.
-It is open to all to use.
+The Hartley Collection is part of Special Collections on level 4 of the Hartley Library and books are fetched for use in the Archives, Manuscripts and Rare Books Search Room.

 If you do not have a University I.D.
 Card, you will need to show photographic I.D. and a form of I.D. which includes your permanent residential address when you enter the Hartley Library and also when you arrive at the Search Room.